NVIDIA/nim-deploy/cloud-service-providers/aws/blueprints/deep-research-blueprint-eks/README.md

+> [!IMPORTANT]
+> This sample is deprecated and is no longer the canonical reference.
+New and maintained AWS samples are available at <https://github.com/NVIDIA/nvidia-aws-samples>.

 # AI-Q Blueprint Deployment on AWS Elastic Kubernetes Service (EKS)

 This guide shows how to deploy the [NVIDIA AI-Q Research Assistant Blueprint](https://build.nvidia.com/nvidia/aiq) on Amazon Elastic Kubernetes Service (EKS).
 For more detailed deployment information about the AI-Q Research assistant blueprint, see the [github repository](https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant)